kris965/pc-builder/README.md

 - User can use the dropdown menu in the navigation bar to select a component to search on.
 When selecting a component the user is taken to a search page where they then can select a part they want to search on. the user is then taken to a page which has the same layout as 'View all builds' displaying the builds that contain that part that the user has searched on.
 ---
 ### Feature ideas:
-There are some features that I want to implement but due to time wasn't able to do so.
-I might want to add these in the future
+There are some features that I want to implement, but due to time wasn't able to do so.
+I might want to add these in the future:

 #### Login function
 - Login functionality so users can view their own builds they have added.